thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 By joining the event you agree that safety is your own responsibility, not organizers'.

 This event is on, rain or shine.
-Bare feet are waterproof!
+Bare feet are waterproof.  ;-)

-Only if there's a tsunami or trains stopped will the event be canceled.

 That said, updates will be posted on this URL until the morning of the event: https://www.robnugen.com/en/events/2022/07/30/en/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset